StuyPulse/PulseDocs/docs/vault/roborio.md

 In order to reconfigure the radio, connect it to the laptop with a USB only, using the printer cables, and run the roboRIO imaging tool.
 For more detailed instructions, visit:

 [https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/144984-imaging-your-roborio]("https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/144984-imaging-your-roborio")

+To ssh into the roboRIO,

+type `ssh admin@roboRIO-694-FRC.local`

+To sftp (if you need to transfer files),

+type `sftp admin@roboRIO-694-FRC.local`